GanonthaBr/Apis-website/README.md

 1. Registration for new users : DONE ✅
 2. Redirect issues
 3. Display number of comments on the preview ✅
-4. Display several images per blog
+4. Display several images per blog✅
 5. Mot du secretaire
 6. Handle comments from admin dashboard ✅
 7. Add author to blog article